Need help with other JFrog products?

 Editing Your User Profile

-Only a logged-in user can edit his or her own user profile.
+Only a logged-in user can edit their own user profile.

 To edit your user profile: